India–Peru relations

-India–Peru relations are the international relations that exist between India and Peru.
+India–Peru relations are the diplomatic and bilateral relations that exist between the Republic of India and the Republic of Peru.
+Both countries are members of the World Trade Organization and the United Nations.

 History

 India and Peru established diplomatic relations on 26 March 1963, and the Indian embassy in Chile was jointly accredited to Peru.
 India opened its resident diplomatic mission in Lima in September 1969, and the first resident Ambassador to Peru assumed office in November 1973.
 Peru maintains an embassy in New Delhi, which is also accredited to Bangladesh, Iran, Maldives, Nepal and Sri Lanka.
 Economic relations between the two countries began to grow significantly in the 1990s, fueled by India's technological and economic growth and Peru's desire to increase its presence in Asia.
 Peru is a member of the Asia-Pacific Economic Cooperation (APEC).
 Indian interest in Peru increased as the latter witnessed fast economic growth and rapid industrialization, becoming one of the fastest growing countries in Latin America.

 There have been several high level diplomatic visits between the nations.
 Peruvian President Alan Garcia was the chief guest at India's Republic Day celebrations in 1987.
 President Alberto Fujimori visited India in May 1997.
 Indian President K. R. Narayanan visited Peru in 1998.